sp1der-max/sp1der-max.github.io/README.md

 # 6. Encourage them to play.
 Some cats may not want to be stroked, but they may enjoy playing games with you instead _(Literally.
 They will charm you like a minx so you can bend down to their will.)_.
 To see if they stalk something, slowly move a fishing rod toy across the floor a meter or two away from them, or slowly bat a ping pong ball towards them.
 Playing with cats releases happy hormones in their brains, so it's a great way to bond with them and may eventually lead to head bumps!
 If you don't have any toys, just simply use anything available.
-Crumpled papers, hair ties or a pen woud suffice.
+Crumpled papers, hair ties or a pen will suffice.